mk-fg/aura/README.md

 	Some options (or their one-letter equivalents) can be given instead of paths to control already-running instance (started with --daemon flag):
 	  --next       cycle to then next background immediately.
+	  --fave       give +1 rating (used with --favepick) to current background image.
 	  --blacklist  add current background to blacklist (skip it from now on).
 	  --kill       stop currently running instance.
 	  --current    echo current background image name